cbiddle3/skyRunner/README.md

 # skyRunner platform game

 Brief Description: You are a character that is running on top of buildings in the city.
 The object of the game is to get as far as you can while jumping over the cracks/spaces between the buildings.
+In order to jump you must press the space key.
+If you fall in the crack of the buildings the game is over and displays your achieved distance.

+Currently the html files are seperate for each component (index.html, startButton.html, and titleCard.html), however, that will be changed soon.

 ## You can run the code the following two ways: